prideout/book-webgl/README.md

 # master

-- PolygonTess
+- PolygonTess degenerate triangle
-- FresnelBuddha
+- Parametric Surface
-- Firefox testing?
+- ColorGraph
+- ch 1 & 2 tangling (please, no fresnel buddha or king tut stuff yet)

+# giza design

+- Should giza make ANY webgl calls?
+- Should the recipes make ANY jquery calls?

 # server